testinggospels/camouflage-docs/docs/helpers.md

 Example:

-You can create a Camoflage mock file which would contain the response for the request `GET /hello/world`
+You can create a Camouflage mock file which would contain the response for the request `GET /hello/world`

 ```
 HTTP/1.1 200 OK